VoxaAI/voxa/docs/voxa-app.rst

   .. code-block:: javascript

-    voxaApp.onState('MyState',
+    voxaApp.onState("agreed?", {
-      {
+      to: "PurchaseAccepted"
-        flow: 'yield'
+    }, "YesIntent");

-        reply: 'OpenResponse',
+    voxaApp.onState("agreed?", {
-        to: 'nextState'
+      to: "TransactionCancelled"
-      },
+    }, ["NoIntent", "CancelIntent"]);

-      "YesIntent"
+    voxaApp.onState("agreed?", {
-    );
+      to: "agreed?",

-    voxaApp.onState('MyState',
+      reply: "Help.ArticleExplanation",
-      {
+      flow: "yield"
-        flow: 'yield'
+    }, "HelpIntent");

-        reply: 'OpenResponse',
+    voxaApp.onState("agreed?", {
-        to: 'nextState'
+      to: "agreed?",
-      },
+      reply: "UnknownInput",
-      ["StopIntent", "CancelIntent"]
+      flow: "yield"
-    );
+    });

   **The order on how you structure your states matter in Voxa**

-  In theory you can set two states with the same name, so how do you know which code will be executed?
+  You can set multiple :ref:`controllers <controllers>` for a single state, so how do you know which code will be executed?
 The first one that Voxa finds.
 Take this example:

   .. code-block:: javascript